The 2024 ‘Spooky Season’ Gets Especially Spooky With Bela Lugosi as TCM’s October 2024 Star of the Month

 Courtesy of Universal Pictures

-Helen Chandler and Bela Lugosi in Dracula (1931), which of course will be featured in TCM's October 2024 Star of the Month salute to Lugosi
+Of course Dracula (1931) will be featured in TCM's October 2024 Star of the Month salute to Bela Lugosi

 Hungarian American actor Béla Ferenc Dezső Blaskó — better known as horror icon Bela Lugosi — is fittingly celebrated as Turner Classic Movies’ Star of the Month during the 2024 spooky season.
 The first four Wednesdays of October 2024 will feature nighttime lineups of Lugosi favorites divided by themes.